topimg

 The Huggart Settlement

 The 1850 U.S. Census lists the Huggarts, an African American family, as living in a remote rural section of Union Township in St. Joseph County, just south of South Bend.
 Other Black families followed them and settled nearby, creating what is thought to be the first rural Black settlement in northern Indiana.
-This part of Union Township was settled by both White and Black families who shared in the life of the community.
+This part of Union Township was settled by both white and Black families, who shared in the community’s life.
 They farmed, worshiped, attended school and socialized together.

-slide4_Olive Branch ChurchOther Black families arrived during the 1860s and 1870s and purchased land in this same square mile.
-The Black population grew to include 28 individuals.
-The African American settlement area was just east of what today is known as Potato Creek State Park.
+Old white historic building at The History Museum in a rural setting with autumn foliage.Other Black families arrived during the 1860s and 1870s and purchased land in this same square mile.
+The Black population increased to 28.
+East of the African American settlement is now Potato Creek State Park.
 The families were members of the Olive Branch Church, whose members were associated with the Quakers.
 The Quakers did not believe in the practice of slavery.
 Historical records show that members of this settlement were actively involved in their community.
-One served as a church trustee and others were charter members of the Porter-Rea Cemetery Association.
+One served as a church trustee, and others were charter members of the Porter-Rea Cemetery Association.

 In 1861, Hardy Manual purchased land from Mr. Bass and built a log cabin home that still stands in Union Township.
 Prior to moving to the rural settlement, Mr. Manual was a carpenter in South Bend.
 The cabin’s double dovetail corner joints testify to his woodworking skills.

-The graves of many of the early Black settlers in St. Joseph County are located in Porter-Rea Cemetery in Liberty Township.
-This cemetery was the final resting place for many neighborhood families, both Black and White.
+The graves of many of the early Black settlers in St. Joseph County are in Porter-Rea Cemetery in Union Township.
+This cemetery was the final resting place for many neighborhood families, both Black and white.
 Today, the cemetery lies within the boundaries of Potato Creek State Park.
-In the 1970s, farm land around the cemetery was purchased by the State of Indiana for this recreation area.
-The cemetery today remains under the control of the Porter-Rea Cemetery Association which was formed in 1888 by both Black and White families who lived in the area.
+In the 1970s, farmland around the cemetery was purchased by the State of Indiana for this recreation area.
+The cemetery today remains under the control of the Porter-Rea Cemetery Association, which was formed in 1888 by both Black and white families who lived in the area.
 Many burials pre-date the formation of the Association.
 Black settlement members and their descendants known to be buried at Porter-Rea Cemetery include: A.S.
 Boon, Rachel Boone, William H. Boone, Amanda Boone, Benjamin Boone, Jeanette Manual, Eliza Jane Manual, Samuel Huggart, Andrew Huggart, Jane Huggart, Maudie Huggart, Mary A. Huggart, Infant Huggart and Dila Bass.

 Some of these tombstones can still be seen today.

-The Huggart settlement began to dwindle in the 1890s as families moved into South Bend, where they found employment in the growing collection of industries.
+The Huggart settlement dwindled in the 1890s as families moved into South Bend, where they found employment in the growing collection of industries.

 Free African Americans and the Underground Railroad

-In the 1840s and 1850s, many area citizens, both Black and White, were secretly involved in helping Freedom Seekers escape from the South.
+In the 1840s and 1850s, many area citizens, both Black and White, were secretly involved in helping freedom seekers escape from the South.
 This complex system was referred to as the Underground Railroad.
-It was not an actual railroad, but a secret network of people willing to risk legal action and the possible loss of their own property to help slaves gain freedom.
+It was not an actual railroad, but a secret network of people willing to risk legal action and losing their own property to help slaves gain freedom.

 Residents of St. Joseph County, Indiana, offered their homes, barns and businesses as “stations” or safe places in which runaways could eat and rest as they made their way north.
-Due to the necessary secrecy of the Underground Railroad, many of the stations and their conductors will never be known.
+Because of the secrecy of the Underground Railroad, many of the stations and their conductors will never be known.

 Mr. and Mrs. Joseph Bartlett lived at 720 W. Washington Street.
 The women of Mrs. Bartlett’s reading and sewing circle donated money to support the Underground Railroad.

-Most Freedom Seekers did not stay in St. Joseph County, because Indiana courts upheld fugitive slave laws and fined abolitionists who were caught helping runaways.
+Most freedom seekers did not stay in St. Joseph County, because Indiana courts upheld fugitive slave laws and fined abolitionists who were caught helping runaways.
 These slaves were usually returned to the slave owner.
-With the assistance of local Quakers and others who were agents or conductors on the Underground Railroad, Freedom Seekers made their way north to Michigan and on to Canada where freedom awaited.
+With the help of local Quakers and others who were agents or conductors on the Underground Railroad, freedom seekers made their way north to Michigan and on to Canada, where freedom awaited.

 There were many Quakers living in Cass County, Michigan, who helped the runaways and free Black people establish new lives.
 With the support of the Quaker community, former slaves became farmers or small business owners.